jamessoni/linear_solvers_library/Documentation.md

 A few non iterative solver methods for the system Ax = b are also provided.
 These generally achieve higher precisions, but take longer to execute.

 These are two direct solving methods.
+LUsolve using LU decomposition, Cholesky with LL<sup>T</sup> decomposition, both using back/forward substitution methods from their class.
+The bool parameter inplace in LUSolve is to decide whether we want to allocate new memory to store the LU decomposed matrix or are happy to "destroy" our original matrix

-LUsolve using LU decomposition, Cholesky with LL<sup>T</sup> decomposition, both coupled with back/forward. void LUSolve(Matrix<T>* A, double* b, double* output, bool inplace);
+void LUSolve(Matrix<T>* A, double* b, double* output, bool inplace);
 void CholeskySolve(Matrix<T>* A, T* b, T* x);